• Native San Diego Histories and Futures, Celebrating the Legacy of San Diego Community Organizers

 "Gadfly"

-As Vinny takes big steps in his journey of self-discovery, he notices the societal discomfort around his identity and shares what we can learn from that discomfort.
+As Seepaul takes big steps in his journey of self-discovery, he notices the societal discomfort around his identity and shares what we can learn from that discomfort.

 Listen Here.